yehonathank/virtual-lab/nanobody_design/README.md

 ## Nanobody design

-Design improved nanobodies by iteratively adding mutations and scoring them using ESM, AlphaFold-Multimer, and Rosetta.
+Design improved nanobodies by iteratively adding mutations and scoring them using ESM, AlphaFold-Multimer, and Rosetta for four rounds (in addition to round 0).

 ### ESM